-It all started when Christian Levett put a mark beside 'antiquities' in the catalog list.
+It all started when Christian Levett put a mark beside 'antiquities' in the catalogue list.
 Now he has one of the world's best private collections of classical art – and he had to build a museum to store it.
 Lucinda Bredin meets him to discuss his compulsive collecting

 In the crypt of Mougins Museum of Classical Art, there is an Egyptian sarcophagus at the far end of the gallery, which, due to the dramatic lighting, appears to be almost levitating.
 It is an extraordinary sight, and just as I was thinking how privileged I was to be viewing this work by myself, rather than looking at the mummies in the crush at the British Museum, the silence was punctuated by an insistent English voice.
 "It's not real.
 No way is that real.
 It's a model.
 Why would there be something like that in Mougins?"